SQream/sqream_docs/reference/sql/sql_statements/wlm_commands/unsubscribe_service.rst

 * If the service name does not currently exist, it will be created

-.. warning:: ``UNSUBSCRIBE_SERVICE`` applies the service subscription immediately, but the setting applies for the duration of the session.
+.. warning:: ``UNSUBSCRIBE_SERVICE`` removes the service subscription immediately, but the setting applies for the duration of the session.
 To apply a persistent setting, use the ``initialSubscribedServices`` configuration setting.
 Read the :ref:`Workload manager guide<workload_manager>` for more information.

 Examples
 ===========